publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schT/ptIII/m__us_usc_t26_s1388.md

  __Per-Unit Retain Certificates Covered by Written Agreements Between__  __Oct.
 14, 1965__  __, and__  __Nov.
 13, 1966__  __: Transition Treatment of By-Law Provisions__

     [Pub.
-L. 89–809, title II, § 211(f)][/us/pl/89/809/s211/f], Nov.
+L. 89–809, title II][/us/pl/89/809/tII], § 211(f), Nov.
 13, 1966, [80 Stat.
 1584][/us/stat/80/1584], provided that a written agreement between a patron and a cooperative association which met certain qualifications and was entered into after Oct.
 14, 1965 and before Nov.
 13, 1966, and which was in effect on Nov.
 13, 1966, was to be treated for purposes of subsec. (h) of this section as if entered into after Nov.
 13, 1966.

 ----------